The Secret of Successful IT Projects

 IT projects have a reputation for being late and over budget.
 At Tiger Computing, we’ve evolved a simple process that has helped us avoid those two problems.

-We sat in a room, three of us, discussing the requirements of a client.
-They wanted to migrate their email from Google Mail to an in-house server, and had asked us if we could help.
+We had a client that wanted to migrate their email back from Google Mail to an in-house server, and had asked us if we could help.
 Their requirements were simple: build us a mail server.

 What could possibly go wrong?

 We just needed to know what domain the server should receive mail for.
 Or maybe “domains”.
-Oh, and should users be able to access email only from within the company premises, or from outside as well?
 Of course we would need to consider the security policies for the mail server.
 And whether the client wanted to have shared mail folders.
 And if they did, who should have access to them?
 Is that read or write access?
 If someone reads a new mail in a shared folder, is it marked “read” for everyone or just them?
 What about backups?